Disputes & Litigation

 We hold a long and successful track record in acting for banks and other lenders.
 Our financial institution clients include a major clearing bank, new-entry banks and ‘platform’ lenders, insurance companies, brokerages, and other secondary lenders.
 We can act to secure early judgment against high-risk individuals (whether in relation to guarantee proceedings or other security documentation including SWAP agreements) and corporate entities followed by all aspects of enforcement .

 We can also deploy a full selection of recovery tools including asset-tracing and the securing of both freezing and search orders.

-Unlike larger firms we are not conflict-bound enabling us to assist you successfully defend claims brought by banks and other creditors.
+Unlike larger firms, we are less likely to be conflict-bound enabling us to assist you successfully defend claims brought by banks and other creditors.

 Following the “banking crisis” banks and other lenders increasingly require additional security for all forms of lending.
 Typically, this takes the form of a personal guarantees from the directors or third parties.
 Lenders are often swift in calling in guarantees when a business fails which frequently puts you as a guarantor at risk of losing your home causing enormous additional stress particularly at a time when your business has failed.